salvesg/BorderProfiler/README.md

  - While you can download and build OpenCV yourself, you can simply download the precompiled binaries and extract them, for example, to `C:\opencv`.
  - Download this project manually or using git (you don't need the OpenCV submodule)

-Open a `x64 Native Tools Command Prompt for VS`, which you can easily acchive by typing the windows key and typing it.
+Open a `x64 Native Tools Command Prompt for VS`, which you can easily acchive by pressing the windows key and typing it.
 Navigate to the project main folder and do:
 ```cmd
 mkdir build
 cd build